StevenBlack/vocab/README.md

 ### cabal
 A group engaged in secret plotting against authority.
-A cabal might be a political faction that scorns the government, or a splinter group of employees dissatisfied with the head of their department.
-Often associated with witches.

 ### cache